 Minutiae characteristics give extra security to replication.
 They majorly see only with close observation.
-Many forgers can’t replicate these miniature characteristics and that’s why a remarkable means of identifying the genuine watermarks.
+Many forgers can’t replicate these miniature characteristics and that’s why a remarkable means of identifying genuine watermarks.

-Minutiae characteristic can be the
+Minutiae characteristics can be the

 - fiber arrangement